openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

 The current setup will use the `sub` (subject) of the user to identify it (this is e.g. shown in the navigation bar of ShinyProxy).
-This is a generated value and is not user-friendly.
+This is a generated value and isn't user-friendly.
 We can configure Azure B2C to send the e-mail address of the user.
 The same steps can be used to use a different property.

 1. In Azure B2C, go to `Token configuration`